Skip to content

 Load balancing with HAProxy

-This manual describes how to configure HAProxy to work with Percona XtraDB Cluster.
+This guide describes how to configure HAProxy to work with Percona XtraDB Cluster.

-Start by installing HAProxy on a node that you intend to use for load balancing.
-The operating systems that support Percona XtraDB Cluster provide the haproxy package and you can install it using the package manager.
+Start by installing HAProxy on a node intended for load balancing.
+Operating systems that support Percona XtraDB Cluster provide the haproxy package, and package managers install the package.

 sudo apt update